2019-20 Music Scholarships and Auditions Page

 Please note, you must complete both applications and supply all requested supporting materials in order to be considered for a music based scholarship.
 For more information, please contact Dr. Gerald Case-Blanchard at 269-565-7859 or send an email to firstname.lastname@example.org.

-Please Note: Both applications must be completed and returned by the audition date.
+Please Note: Both applications and audition day form must be completed and returned by the audition date.

 - Music Scholarship Application